What Assets Do I Have To Disclose When Filing For Bankruptcy?

 In some cases, savings plans are also protected.

-If you’re unsure which assets you could keep hold of if you choose to file for bankruptcy, why not get in touch with our expert advisers?
+If you’re unsure which assets you could keep hold of if you choose to file for bankruptcy, why not get in touch with our expert advisors?

 We can offer advice based on your situation and help you understand what is going to happen and what you can expect once your bankruptcy is discharged.